 Use only those materials that simulate GMAT in format, tone, and content.
 Use materials that include adaptive timed tests.
 Make Official GMAT Prep material, the GMAC Official Guide, and The Princeton Review materials a part of your practice and study material as these are the most authentic standardized materials available for your test prep.

 Looking at pursuing Masters as a future career option?
 Here’s your quick start guide about the GMAT.
-When you’re prepping for the GMAT, it’s important to have the best possible resources.
+When you’re prepping for the GMAT online or regular classroom courses, it’s important to have the best possible resources.
 That’s why we are delighted to share the GMAT study guide with you!
 In this GMAT eBook, you’ll find everything that is required to understand and ace the GMAT.

 We hope you like it!
 Share it with friends, and use it as an introduction to the GMAT!